 After you click and download the free editable name tracing worksheets, you can get started editing right away.

-- Be sure you open the saved file with Adobe Acrobat on a desktop computer so that the tracing pages become editable.
+- Be sure you open the saved editable pdf with Adobe Acrobat on a desktop computer so that the tracing pages become editable.
+This needs to be done in the actual program, not in the browser or in preview mode.

 - I would also download the font I used on TPT (KG Primary Dots).
 In my opinion, this is an amazing tracing font for preschoolers.